georgehossa/marvel-comics-store/README.md

   - **Show a List of comics**: List the comics that the API returns when you request to the `/v1/public/comics` endpoint.
   - **Include a search field**: When the user type this input field, you should update the comics list based on the user entry
   - **Filters**: Include a characters filter.
-When user click on it, the comics list only will show the comics where this caracter appears.
+When user click on it, the comics list only will show the comics where this character appears.
 Feel free to include any other filter

 ## 👀 Keep in mind